seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

     this.author = data.author;
   }
 }
 ```

-We just created a new class, exported it, and that's it, no more is currently
+We've just created a new class, exported it, and that's it, no more is currently
 required.
 Our new entity class extracts the data obtained from a data object
 (for example obtained from a deserialized JSON) and sets it to its fields.

+### Factory Class

-So, with our entity class ready, let's take a look at the factory class.
-The
+So, with our entity class ready, let's take a look at the **factory** class. **The
 factory class will be used to create new entities from data objects and arrays
-of data objects - but in our case, the latter will suffice for now.
+of data objects** - but in our case, the latter will suffice for now.

 Create a new `app/model/post/PostFactory.js` file with the following content: